Cordell Hull: Early life and education

 Hull attended college from 1889 until 1890.
 He gave his first speech at the age of 16.
 At the age of 19, Hull became the elected chairman of the Clay County Democratic Party.
 Hull studied at National Normal University (later merged with Wilmington College, Ohio) from 1889 until 1890.
-In 1891, he graduated from Cumberland School of Law at Cumberland University and was admitted to the bar.
+In 1891, he graduated from Cumberland School of Law at Cumberland University with an LL.B. degree and was admitted to the bar.

-Early career
+Congressman

 Hull served in the Tennessee House of Representatives from 1893 until 1897.
 During the Spanish–American War, he served in Cuba as a captain in the Fourth Regiment of the Tennessee Volunteer Infantry.
+He did not see action, with the main danger to him and his men being malaria, which killed far more American soldiers in Cuba than did Spanish bullets.
+Hull's tour of duty in Cuba was his first time outside the United States.